SirDagen/php-beautiful-numbers/README.md

 ## 1. sinum() – SI number ##

 Not only in the physics department it is good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) for writing down any number (large or small in particular).
-This ensures easy readability and only makes the output as precise as necessary (usually 3 digits are the sweet spot).
+This ensures easy readability and only makes the output as precise as necessary (usually 3 digits are the sweet spot, which is the standard setting).

 ```php
 echo $bn->sinum( 9.8437291615846E-5, 's'); // standard accuracy is 3 digits